 Spring.
 3(3-0) A student may earn a maximum of 6 credits in all enrollments for this course.
-P: LL 301 R: Approval of department
+P: LL 301 or approval of department

-Continued high-intermediate level work on speaking, reading, and writing a less commonly taught language.
-Continued development of oral proficiency skills.
+Continued high-intermediate level work on speaking, listening, reading, and writing a less commonly taught language.
+Continued development of and emphasis on oral proficiency skills.